 - 1) Currently the Group has a Loan Agreement of \$1million with Haryono Eddyarto, the Chairman of the Company.
-At 30 June 2015, this had been drawn to \$720,000, leaving \$280,000 to be drawn down in the next financial year.
-During the year, the Chairman has extended this facility so that it expires in October 2016. - 2) The Company has entered into a capital raising facility ('Facility') with a non-related entity named Gurney.
+At 30 June 2016, this had been drawn to \$825,000 (refer to Note 12), leaving \$175,000 to be drawn down in the next financial year.
+During the year, the Chairman has extended this facility so that it expires in October 2017. - 2) The Company has entered into a capital raising facility (the 'Facility') with a non-related entity named Gurney.
 The Company has also entered into a Standby Subscription Agreement ('the Agreement') with Gurney.
 The purpose of this Facility and Agreement is to provide further working capital to the Company.